 Connie’s K9 Convoy

 All of the dogs travel with their vetting showing they have been spayed/neutered, vaccinated, heart-worm tested and micro-chipped (some may vary) and have a health certificate.
 Delivery of your dog will depend on the company bringing the dog to you, but will be convenient, and the exact time won’t be determined until a few days before they leave because of add on/drop off passengers.
 Dogs are unable to be dropped off at personal addresses period.

-All of the transports use large white vans, they stack kennels to the ceiling and the dogs are loaded onto the vans.
-Their are 2 drivers that alternate driving and sleeping, they don’t stop for the night.
+Most of the transports use large white vans, they stack kennels to the ceiling and the dogs are loaded onto the vans.
+There are 2 drivers that alternate driving and sleeping, they don’t stop for the night.
 They stop every 6 hours to clean the kennels and give each dog a potty break.
 You will need to bring a slip leash with you, so that their collar doesn’t pop off of their head in the parking lot.
 The dogs do get stressed out during the transition but are well taken care of.
 Please read the attached articles on decompression after transporting and adopting a rescue dog.
 Thank you for adopting!!!

 To find out how to best integrate your new pup into your family please read YOUR NEW DOG